A word to those interested in finding a "guitar" program...

 For those reading this that play guitar but have little experience with the classical guitar, it is really important that you begin to listen to as much classical guitar music as possible.
 It is equally important to listen to other classical music as well.
 Very often guitarists that are adept at rock or other popular forms of guitar, begin to play the classical guitar on their own without listening to the music.
 What results is akin to carrying on a conversation with someone from a foreign land using a textbook to speak the language of that land.

 The following are classes available to guitarists majoring in music.
 These courses contribute to a Bachelor of Arts/ or Bachelor Music Degree.
-Please see catalog for degree requirements.
+Please see catalog for degree requirements and courses.

 A word about auditions...

 For those guitarists that wish to audition into the program playing jazz guitar, please follow the guidelines for jazz guitar auditions listed below.
 Please note however that you will still need to enroll in music 216 and will follow the classical curriculum for the first two years of study.
 There is no longer a jazz degree offered but it is possible to design a studio guitar degree.
 After passing through upper division juries, we can determine which course of study to follow.
 This will depend in part on curricular offerings in the department of music.

 Some of what Western has to offer guitarists

 Fingerstyle Technique Where the flatpick certainly has it's place in many established musical styles, the guitarist wishing to play contrapuntal music quickly realizes the necessity to learn and incorporate good fingerstyle technique.
 This technique in the long run will be adaptable to a variety of popular styles as well as classical ones.